 Outlook.
-Resolution 12/06 On Reducing the Incidental Bycatch of Seabirds in Longline Fisheries includes an evaluation requirement (para.
-8) by the Scientific Committee in time for the 2016 meeting of the Commission.
-The level of compliance with Resolution 12/06 and the frequency of use of each of the 3 measures (because vessels can choose two out of three possible options) are still poorly known.
+The level of compliance with Resolution 23/07 (On Reducing the Incidental Bycatch of Seabirds in Longline Fisheries) and the frequency of use of each of the 4 measures (because vessels can choose two out of three possible options) are still poorly known.
 Observer reports and logbook data should be analysed to support assessments of the effectiveness of mitigation measures used and relative impacts on seabird mortality rates.
 Information regarding seabird interactions reported in National Reports should be stratified by season, broad area, and in the form of catch per unit effort.
 Following the data call in 2016 it was possible to carry out a preliminary and qualitative analysis.
 The information provided suggests higher sea bird catch rates at higher latitudes, even within the area south of 25°S, and higher catch rates in the coastal areas in the eastern and western parts of the southern Indian Ocean.
 In terms of mitigation measures, the preliminary information available suggests that those currently in use (Resolution 12/06) may be proving effective in some cases, but there are also some conflicting aspects that need to be explored further.
 Unless IOTC CPCs become compliant with the data collection, Regional Observer Scheme and reporting requirements for seabirds, the WPEB will continue to be unable to fully address this issue.